Komal7209/CourseCollocationPlatform/README.md

 ~ *Scraper class* contains empty lists in which each detail likr *e.g(course_title,duration,rating,author,level)* is stored and .object is returned to *userlogin function*
 ~ Then a *zipped list of all lists of scraped data* is sent with http request which loads courses page. </br>

- _ When the *courses.html* page runs there is *for loop* that initializes iterator for each list of details of courses then creates html syntax form to display the course details containing a submit button inside the form with class (course_record)_
+ _When the *courses.html* page runs there is *for loop* that initializes iterator for each list of details of courses then creates html syntax form to display the course details containing a submit button inside the form with class (course_record)_

 4. When ever the user clicks on a course the submit button runs and javascript event handler runs on *courses.html page* It prevents default reload behaviour and calls an AJAX FUNCTION() containg this info:

-   ' (type:"GET" , url:"/record/", data: title,rating,link,level  is sent with ajax) '
+   '(type:"GET" , url:"/record/", data: title,rating,link,level  is sent with ajax)'

-  ~ This calls the [tracker_storage() function in views.py page] this function:
+   This calls the [tracker_storage() function in views.py page] this function:
-		|-creates a connection with the mongo db database
+		~ creates a connection with the mongo db database </br>
-		|-takes the data sent with ajax request and apeends in the specific collection for user
-			having lists for each different detail.
+		~ takes the data sent with ajax request and apeends in the specific collection for user having lists for each different detail. </br>
-		|-this storing happens for each click on the courses on the webpage(courses.html)
+		~ this storing happens for each click on the courses on the webpage(courses.html) </br>

-5. When the user clicks on logout button on the courses.html page javascript runs the url logout and then the (logout() function from views.py page is run) this does following steps.
+5. When the user clicks on logout button on the courses.html page javascript runs the url logout and then the *logout() function from views.py page is run* this does following steps.
-	|-creates connection with mongodb collection for the user.
+	~ creates connection with mongodb collection for the user. </br>
-	|-runs the algorithm to process all the lists stored in the collection
+	~ runs the algorithm to process all the lists stored in the collection </br>
-	|-summarizes the data of collection
+	~ summarizes the data of collection </br>
-	|-then stores the summarized data in COOKIE named"btitle"  in the browser
+	~ then stores the summarized data in COOKIE named"btitle"  in the browser </br>
-	|-when the user will login again this cookie will be searched and will used to provide user speacific
-	 results for the user.
+	~ when the user will login again this cookie will be searched and will used to provide user speacific results for the user.